Polishing the Stars and Stripes

 As a general rule, flag owners will want to wash their flags when the stripes begin looking dingy, if the flag has greasy or rusty looking areas where the flag has been rubbing the flagpole, or if the flag has otherwise become soiled.

-However, no two flags endure the same environmental exposure, so there can not be a single prescribed schedule that suits all American flags.
+However, no two flags endure the same environmental exposure, so there is not a single prescribed schedule that suits all American flags.
 Since cleaning the flag will not restore the flag to the original color, flag owners should use their best judgement to choose a cleaning regimen based on the intensity and regularity of the weather and debris their flag is exposed to.

 What Should the Cleaning Process Entail?